Orientation

 Why is prompt injection so resistant to fixes?

-No privilege separation.
+No enforced privilege separation.
 LLMs process instructions and data in the same channel.
-There's no equivalent of kernel mode vs. user mode, no process isolation, no capability system.
+Models are trained to lean toward trusting the system prompt over user and tool content, but that lean is a habit an attacker can override, not a hard wall like kernel mode vs. user mode, process isolation, or a capability system.
 Everything is just tokens in a context window.

 Try to extract the secret from a chatbot with multi-layered prompt defenses.